StackVista/stackstate-docs/stackpacks/integrations/aws.md

 To set up the StackState AWS V2 integration, you need to have:

-- [StackState Agent V2](agent.md) installed on a machine which can connect to AWS and StackState.
+- [StackState Agent V2](agent.md) installed on a machine which can connect to both AWS and StackState.
 - An AWS account for the StackState Agent to use when deploying resources to the target AWS accounts.
 It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
-  - If StackState Agent is running within an AWS environment, the EC2 instance, EKS or ECS task must have an IAM role attached to it.
+  - If StackState Agent is running within an AWS environment: The EC2 instance, EKS or ECS task must have an IAM role attached to it.
-  - If StackState Agent is running outside an AWS account, an IAM user must be made available.
+  - If StackState Agent is running outside an AWS account: An IAM user must be made available.
 - The IAM user/role must have the following IAM policy.
 This policy grants the IAM principal permission to assume the role created in each target AWS account.

+{% tabs %}
+{% tab title="IAM policy" %}
 ```json
 {
   "Version": "2012-10-17",